 Step 5.
 Beat the cream cheese, butter, and lemon zest until smooth and combined.

 Step 6.
-Add the powdered sugar and lemon juice, beat until smooth and fluffy, about 2 minutes.
+Add the powdered sugar and fresh lemon juice, beat until smooth and fluffy, about 2 minutes.
 Spread the frosting on top of the cooled down cake, spreading it out evenly.

 Hint: To zest a lemon with a microplane zester, hold the lemon in one hand and the zester in the other.
 Gently rub the lemon against the fine blades of the zester, moving it in one direction.
 Rotate the lemon as you go to remove only the bright yellow outer layer, avoiding the bitter white pith underneath